speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 The filtered output from BruteFIR is available as a PulseAudio source-output, which has to be connected to an output for actual sound, e.g. the ALSA-device "default".

-Described audio-setup is provided by script `/storage/.kodi/addons/brutefir/usr/share/brutefir/pulseaudio.sh`, but you can use other mechanisms to do so.
+The described audio-setup is provided by script `/storage/.kodi/addons/brutefir/usr/share/brutefir/startup.sh`, which is executed on service-startup.
+The loaded modules are unloaded on service-failure or -shutdown `/storage/.kodi/addons/brutefir/usr/share/brutefir/shutdown.sh`.

 ### Configure PulseAudio to provide null-sink to stream to BruteFIR

-Load null-sink to loopback Kodi-output to BruteFIRs input-stream
+Load null-sink to loopback KODI-output to BruteFIRs input-stream

     pactl load-module module-null-sink sink_name="BruteFIR"

-Declare null-sink as default output, will pickup audio from its monitor-out.

-    pactl set-default-sink BruteFIR

 ### Activate ALSA soundcard